Rick-Matsukura/USGI-Data-Processing/README.md

    - You can submit Spark jobs either through the command line or directly from the Jupyter notebook.

 4. **Kafka and Zookeeper**:
    - Kafka and Zookeeper are included for handling streaming data.
-Kafka topics can be managed via the `docker-compose.yml` configuration.
+Kafka topics can be managed via connecting to Kafka container on terminal with the the following command:
+     ```bash
+     docker exec -it <kafka_container_id> /bin/bash
+     ```

+### Running the Batch Processing Scripts

+1. **Pandas DataFrame**:
+   - Access to Jupyter container and paste the `Batch_Processing_with_Pandas.py`, and run the code.

+2. **Spark DataFrame**:
+   - Ensure Spark is installed (installed by default) and properly configured.
+   - Access to Jupyter container and paste the `Batch_Processing_with_Spark.py`, and run the code.

+### Running the Micro-batch Processing Script

+1. **Spark Streaming**:
+   - Ensure Spark is installed (installed by default) and properly configured.
+   - Access to Jupyter container and paste the `Micro-batch_Processing_with_Spark_Streaming.py`, and run the code.

 ## License